jcf-dev/longshot-challenge/README.md

 With this fact, I've used `execute_script` again to instantly redirect the page directly to `https://challenge.longshotsystems.co.uk/ok` and when I checked the console logs on the page, alas log results.
 This is my expected outcome because I've already taken note of the websocket script within the page.

 I've noted that logs seems to be a bunch of encoded strings, but when I noticed that some ends with `==` which is common when encoding Base64 strings.
-I've first log and when decoded says:
+I've decoded the first log and when decoded it says:

 > "Implement a machine with instructions ADD, MOV, STORE and 16 integer registers.
 >